 How To Wash Hair Extensions

-A very important but perhaps often overlooked aspect is how to wash hair extensions and properly care for them.
-All Endless Hair Extensions are made with 100% Remy human hair which means that they can be washed and styled just like your own natural hair.
-Since Endless Hair Extensions don’t receive the natural oils from the scalp as natural hair does, they don’t need to be washed as often as they won’t get oily or greasy like natural hair.
-This still means you should learn how to wash hair extensions – after all, just like your natural hair, they’ll become dirty and greasy mixing in with your own hair.
-We recommend washing your Endless Hair Extensions every 10 or so wears or when there’s a lot of product build-up that prevents styling.
-Our Premium Collection (Vietnamese and Indian) extensions are raw and virgin in addition to being Remy human hair which makes them even closer to your own natural hair and thus can be washed as many times as you’d like without damaging them.
+A very important but perhaps often overlooked aspect is how to wash extensions or weaves and properly care for them.
+All our products are 100% Remy which means that they can be washed and styled just like your own natural locks.
+Since wefts don’t receive the natural oils from the scalp as your natural locks do, they don’t need to be washed as often as they won’t get oily or greasy like natural hair.
+This still means you should learn how to wash them – after all, just like your natural locks, they’ll become dirty and greasy mixing in with your own hair.
+We recommend washing them every 10 or so wears or when there’s a lot of product build-up that prevents styling.
+Our Premium Collection (Vietnamese and Indian) weaves are raw and virgin in addition to being Remy human which makes them even closer to your own natural locks and thus can be washed as many times as you’d like without damaging them.

 Be sure to have these items handy before you start!